The Returning Specter of “Stagflation” is Haunting the U.S. Economy

 Keep in mind this is the standard inflation rate being adjusted.
 If real inflation was widely reported, the resulting panic might disrupt the entire market.

 The Fed knows this, and reports the standard rate instead.
-Stagflation could be looming right around the corner.federal reserve, inflation, unemployment, us economy
+Stagflation could be looming right around the corner.Featured, federal reserve, inflation, unemployment, us economy